CodHeK/analy.se/README.md

 # ana.ly
-Don't make a mistake pronouncing it :wink: - simple project files analy-ser
+Don't make a mistake pronouncing it :wink: - a simple project files analy-ser